 If a person does not receive treatment, neuralgia can interfere with their ability to perform daily tasks.

-People can work with a healthcare provider to establish the best course of treatment for their specific symptoms.
-If the condition does not respond to initial treatments, a healthcare provider may refer the person to a pain management specialist.
+People can work with a healthcare professional to establish the best course of treatment for their specific symptoms.
+If the condition does not respond to initial treatments, a healthcare professional may refer the person to a pain management specialist.